 On August 23, 2007, the District entered into an inclusion agreement with Hayesmount Properties, LLC (Hayesmount) associated with property known as Hayesmount Estates.
 Under the agreement, Hayesmount must pay system development fees for the first five units either within 120 days of recordation of a final plat for the Hayesmount Estates development or prior to the start of construction, whichever occurs first.
 The system development fees on all remaining lots shall be due and owing prior to the issuance of building permits by the County.
 The agreement for inclusion is for approximately 21 single-family detached lots.
-Hayesmount also agreed to postfees deposits in increments of \$10,000 as requested by the District to satisfy all District incurred costs from the start of the inclusion process to the inclusion process, any remaining funds on deposit with the District shall be refunded to the Hayesmount.
+Hayesmount also agreed to post fees deposits in increments of \$10,000 as requested by the District to satisfy all District incurred costs from the start of the inclusion process to the completion of a final conveyance and acceptance agreement.
+Upon completion of the inclusion process, any remaining funds on deposit with the District shall be refunded to the Hayesmount.
 On January 24, 2008, the District amended the inclusion fee incremental refundable deposits to \$5,000 from \$10,000.
-During 2020 and 2019 the District received \$63,900 and \$276,900, respectively, in system development fees related to this inclusion agreement.
+During 2021 and 2020 the District received \$-0- and \$63,900, respectively, in system development fees related to this inclusion agreement.